josephj/fabric-config/my_patterns/write_pull-request/system.md

 +This is the contents of the new file.
 ```

-In this example, the `ABC-123-description` is the git branch name.
-It might come without the `-description` and `ABC-123` is the Jira ticket number.
+In this example, the `ABC-123-description` in the first line is the git branch name.
+It might come without the `-description`.
+The `ABC-123` is the Jira ticket number you will use in the output.

 The indent line `This is the commit message.` is where the commit messages provided by the commmit author.
-The first line might be the topic of the change of this commit.
+The first line is the summary of this commit.
 The following lines would be some supporting details about why and how.

 The line `+++ b/newfile.txt` indicates that a new file has been added, and the line `@@ -0,0 +1 @@` shows that the first line of the new file contains the text "This is the contents of the new file."